If you’re a massive tea fan or trying to enhance your medicinal cabinet on a budget, consider establishing a tea garden.

 - Helping to the restful night

-Thyme is a bold herb and can be a bit overpowering, so I usually make use of around half a teaspoon mixed with equal amounts of other herbs instead of by itself.
+Thyme is a bold herb and can be a bit overpowering, so I usually use around half a teaspoon mixed with equal amounts of other spices instead of by itself.
 It’s a compact plant which makes it perfect for pots.
 It is possible to use both leaves and flowers to make tea.

-It’s great for soothing sore throats and is antibacterial.
+It’s excellent for soothing sore throats and is antibacterial.

 Borage is a favorite among my honeybees.
-It’s one of the herbs that doesn’t receive the recognition it merits I believe.
-It’s got pretty blue flowers and hairy leaves, which have some cucumber flavor.
+It’s one of the herbs that doesn’t receive the recognition it merits; It’s got blue flowers and hairy leaves, which have some cucumber flavor.
 I like both flowers and leaves for my tea.

-Borage is rich in omega 6 Vitamins A as well as C. In middle age, it was handed to knights to boost their bravery.
+Borage is rich in omega-6 Vitamins A as well as C. In the middle age, it was handed to knights to boost their bravery.
 I’m not sure whether it aids in this, but there’s evidence to suggest that it is beneficial for: